cutlerCLI/cutler/README.md

 Check out the [Usage](#usage) section for more details.

-## Other Installation Methods
+## Installation Methods

-In addition to using Homebrew (as shown above), there are a couple more methods to install cutler:
+In addition to using Homebrew (as shown at start), there are a couple more methods to install cutler:

 - Using `cargo`: